janelia-flyem/dvid/README.md

 [![GoDoc](https://godoc.org/github.com/janelia-flyem/dvid?status.png)](https://godoc.org/github.com/janelia-flyem/dvid) [![Build Status](https://drone.io/github.com/janelia-flyem/dvid/status.png)](https://drone.io/github.com/janelia-flyem/dvid/latest) [![Stories in Ready](https://badge.waffle.io/janelia-flyem/dvid.png?label=ready)](https://waffle.io/janelia-flyem/dvid)

-DVID is a *distributed, versioned, image-oriented datastore* written to support (Janelia Farm Reseach Center's)[http://www.janelia.org] brain imaging, analysis and visualization efforts.
+DVID is a *distributed, versioned, image-oriented datastore* written to support [Janelia Farm Reseach Center's](http://www.janelia.org) brain imaging, analysis and visualization efforts.
 DVID's initial focus is on efficiently storing and retrieving 3d grayscale and label data in a variety of ways, e.g., subvolumes, images in XY, XZ, and YZ orientation, multiscale tiles (quadtree and octree forms), and sparse volumes determined by a label.

 DVID is written in Go and supports different storage backends, a Level 2 REST HTTP API, command-line access, and a FUSE frontend to at least one of its data types.
-It has been tested on both MacOS X and Linux (Fedora 16, CentOS 6) but not on Windows.
+It has been tested on both MacOS X and Linux (Fedora 16, CentOS 6, Ubuntu) but not on Windows.

 Command-line and HTTP API documentation is currently distributed over data types and can be found in help constants: